vjremo/Feedreader-Testing/README.md

 ## Instructions
 Download the application from this [link](https://github.com/vjremo/Feedreader-Testing/releases), extract it to local folder.
 Open the index.html in browser to launch application.
 Tests and Results are at bottom of page.

-## Demo
-For a quick look, click on this [Link](https://vjremo.github.io/Feedreader-Testing/) to launch application

 ## References
 * JavaScript Testing [course](https://www.udacity.com/course/ud549)